hack-chat/main/README.md

 You can now run start the server software with a process manager like [PM2](https://github.com/Unitech/pm2).
 The client code will need to be copied into your http server directory.
 If you plan on using SSL to serve the client; you will need to use a reverse proxy, as TLS is not natively supported by the hack.chat server software (this may change in future releases).

+# Changelog

+A list of changes since the legacy client can be viewed in the [changelog](CHANGELOG.md).

 ## Authors

 * **Marzavec** - *Initial work* - [marzavec](https://github.com/marzavec)